LBM100/LBM100/README.md

 ##### Languages & Tools

-:mortar_board:I’m currently learning django and flask
+-:mortar_board:I’m currently learning django and flask
 <!--
 **LBM100/LBM100** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.